xoac/rust-azure-pipelines/README.md

 This repository contains ready to use templates for azure pipelines and can be used in very net manner.
 Support:
-- min rust version support
+- check minimal rust version is supported
 - test on stable, nightly or beta channels
-- check against common mistages with clippy lints
+- check against common mistakes with clippy lints
-- rustfmt check
+- check format with rustfmt
 - cross **tests** and checks
-- running rust on Windows Linux or macOs Agent is supported.
+- running rust on Windows Linux or macOs Agent is supported
-- deploy docs to github-pages.
+- deploy docs to github-pages

 **And you can get it with minimal configuration.**